 When a critical level is reached, these sensors send notifications to maintenance teams.
 They then send the Procurement department a request to order the spare parts and maintenance products necessary for the steady running of operations.

 Reducing time-to-market also means redefining your sourcing strategy.
 The search for suppliers and the tendering process are time-consuming.
-Today, solutions such as Mobility Work Suppliers open up new sourcing opportunities for Procurement functions.
+Today, solutions such as Mobility Work Hub open up new sourcing opportunities for Procurement functions.

 Identify new actors in your market from CMMS Mobility Work.

-By bringing supply and demand together on a single platform, Mobility Work Suppliers facilitates exchanges between supply chain actors.
+By bringing supply and demand together on a single platform, Mobility Work Hub facilitates exchanges between supply chain actors.

 Committing to innovation